Salokyn/docker-s3ql/README.md

 ## Usage

-The image can be used directly from the project's registry:
+The image can be used from the project's registry:

 ```shell
 docker pull registry.gitlab.com/salokyn/docker-s3ql:latest